Internet Explorer is not supported by Design Library

 Table

-A table displays collections of raw data grouped into rows with supporting headers.
+A table displays collections of raw data grouped into rows and columns with supporting headers.

 Guidelines